 - Open-ended problem-solving activities and investigations

 - Hands-on experimentation

 - Essays

 - Reports

-- Organised debates
+- Organized debates

 - Tests and examinations

 - Analysis and reflection

-Key Assessment Information
+Key IB MYP Assessment Information

-- 1. MYP assessment is carried out by teachers, according to the criteria defined by the IB in the subject guides - 2.
-Each subject has 4 criteria which are assessed using levels 1-8 - 3.
-Each of the criterion is broken into 'strands' (smaller parts).
-Each strand in each criteria must be assessed at least twice per year in order to determine a final level for each criterion - 4.
-The scores for the individual criterion determine the student's overall grades (they are equally weighted) - 5.
+- 1. MYP assessment is carried out by teachers, according to the criteria defined by the IB in the subject guides. - 2.
+Each subject has four criteria which are assessed at achievement levels of 0-8. - Each of the criterion is broken into 'strands' (smaller parts).
+Each strand in each of the four criteria must be assessed at least twice per year in order to determine a final level for each criterion. - 4.
+The scores for the individual criterion determine the student's overall grades (they are equally weighted). - 5.
 These four criteria grades are added together to give a total out of 32.
 This total can then be converted into a single, final overall grade.
 This is out of 7 - 6.
-The grade 1-7 is determined by IB set grade boundaries we see ger
+The final grade of 1-7 is determined by IB, externally-determined grade boundaries.

-Some guidance as to how to interpret the subject guides is given overleaf, along with some useful tables showing the subject criteria and grade boundaries.
+Some guidance as to how to interpret the subject guides is given on the next page, along with some useful tables showing the subject criteria and grade boundaries.